-This page contains information about cemeteries in the District which are no longer open for burials but have an historical significance.
+Within the Whangarei District, there are cemeteries which are no longer open for burials but have a historical significance.

 Mission Ground Cemetery